 But there’s another aspect.
 Now, you know I try to be honest with y’all.
 Most of the time, I succeed.
 There are times, though, when I hold back out of fear that I’ll needlessly offend someone.
 Which is a way of saying I’m about to say something that might come across the wrong way.
 So, please keep in mind that I am not in any way trying to be disrespectful in what I’m about to say.

 No, seriously, I do not intend to insult any of you.
 Well, maybe a few of you.
 Let me explain.

 If you find certain religious icons or imagery comforting, then not only do I not want to insult you.
 I’d like to support you.
 The world’s dangerous, and it can take a toll on people.
 If you have found something that helps you through the day and that doesn’t hurt anyone else?
 I’m honestly happy for you.

 If you’re one of those people who crafts images to make people easier to manipulate?
 If you mislead people, especially with faith-based images?
 Then, by all means, please do feel free to be insulted.
 Because I’m not cool with that.

-It the different because finding a support and inflicting a debilitating mental dependency.
+It the difference between offering comfort and inflicting a debilitating mental dependency.

-It’s with that thought in mind that I present what might be a little closer to how I really think about the world than you might be prepared to think about.
+It’s with that thought in mind that I present what might be a little closer to how I really think about the world than you might be prepared to accept.
 I’m really curious to hear your reaction!